Mourinho closing in on Real Madrid interim manager's role as sack looms for Solari | Goal.com

 Madrid would like to bring Zidane back now, but the French manager is not convinced he's in a position to step back in immediately, hoping instead to be available at the end of June.

-Mourinho has been far more receptive to approaches from the Spanish giants, both in public and in private.
+Mourinho has been far more receptive to approaches from the Spanish giants, both in public and in private, making him the most likely options to take over for the closing run of the La Liga season.

 The believe a change must be made to stop the bleeding following a week that saw the club knocked out of the Copa del Rey and the Champions League, along with losing a home Clasico to fall 12 points back of Barcelona in La Liga.